 Things aren’t quite as sunny for Lydia Foust, who comes into the year with 57 career goals.
 That’s still 12th best in program history, and she is only 12 goals away from Claire Costanza’s mark of 69 in 10th place.
 She has had back-to-back 25 goal seasons, including averaging 2.5 goals per game in the 10 game 2020 campaign.
 Foust seems clearly on pace to plunge into the top 10 by season’s end, and from there, it’s just a matter of how much the Golden Eagles need to rely on her.
 If she turns into a Grace Gabriel-type force, then there’s a chance that Foust could join Garcia in the 100 goal club by the time things wrap up.

-Here’s the chart at the start of the 2022 season.
+Here’s the chart at the end of the 2022 season.

 Marquette Women’s Lacrosse Career Goals Chart